Preparing Your Quilt/What We Expect

 If the quilt has wavy borders- Again, this cannot be quilted out after being on the LongArm machine.
 Please do your best to prevent this, otherwise we can talk about how to fix it.
 I also reserve the right to charge extra if the quilt is difficult to complete.

 Backings need to be squared and AT LEAST 5 inches larger than the quilt top on each side (total of 10" wider and 10" longer than the top).
 This is necessary for us to load your quilt onto the LongArm frame.
+If possible, it is helpful to me if you leave the salvages on the outer edge of your backing fabric.
+This gives me a straight edge, which helps me square up the backing.

 You can bring your own batting for me to use.
 Some batting is better than others, ask us what we recommend.
 Otherwise we have batting you can purchase.